ammar-elsabe/handwritten-digit-recognition-DCNN/README.md

 # Handwritten Digit Recognition Using Deep Convolutional Neural Networks

-This repository contains the code, the diagrams, and the paper submitted.
+This repository contains the code, the diagrams, and the LaTeX code of the paper submitted.
 The code can be found in the `src` directory.

 ## Dependencies
 This project's dependencies are: